 Balanced meals are good for your mind and body

 When I started eating balanced meals regularly, I also lost the 30 extra pounds I’d been carrying around since high school.
 This amount of weight is typical of someone who restricts and then overeats.
 When you ignore hunger signals for long periods of time, your metabolism goes into survival mode.
 In this state it’s easier to gain weight.

 The great news is as soon as you start eating balanced meals regularly, your metabolism starts running normally.
-In fact, if you eat something outside your normal routine, like an ice cream cone on a date or a dessert at an office party or chips while you watch a movie with friends, your body will just get rid of the extra energy naturally.
+In fact, if you eat something outside your routine, like an ice cream cone on a date or a dessert at an office party or chips while you watch a movie with friends… your body will just get rid of the extra energy naturally.

-Keep in mind: Processed foods are full of added salt, sugar, artificial flavours and colouring that confuse your body and make it hard to know when you’re full.
-Whole foods are full of vitamins, minerals, and fiber (that takes longer to break down).
+Processed foods are full of added salt, sugar, artificial flavors and coloring, etc. that confuse your body and make it hard to know when you’re full.
+Whereas whole foods are full of vitamins, minerals, and fiber (that takes longer to break down).

 3 Steps to stop thinking about food

 - Eat balanced meals made of whole foods